Picking a name for your private practice isn’t such an easy thing.

--You can use your personal name as your business name
+-You can use your personal name as your private practice name

 -You can choose a unique name

-Using your name as a business name has the advantage of being very straight forward, which can be very appealing for some people!
+Using your name as a private practice name has the advantage of being very straight forward, which can be very appealing for some people!
 Also, if you are already well known, it is a good way to build on your reputation and build your brand.